Ever wonder why people often crave sweets and junk food under stress?

 While most of us think of fish as containing Omega 3 fats, like salmon, fish, tuna, and sardines, Omega 3 fats actually start in the green leaves of plants.

-Fish are rich in Omega 3 fatty acids because they thrive on seaweed and other ocean plants.
+Fish are rich in Omega 3 fatty acids because they thrive on seaweed and other green ocean plants.

 In contrast, Omega 6 fats are thought of as “storage fats.”
 Food manufacturers love these types of fats because they are shelf-stable.